webplatform/docs/apis/location/replace/index.md

 |Index=0
 |Name=url
 |Data type=String
-|Description=The new url to navigate to.
+|Description=The new URL to navigate to.
 |Optional=No
 }}
 |Method_applies_to=apis/location